 --profile

 You can create and load profiles.
 This stores the used command line options in a name file.
-So if you have a long command line and you know you're going to run it again in the future, you can add --profile <name> and it will be stored so you can run the indextool again with that profile name instead of specifying everything again.
+So if you have a long command line and you know you're going to run it again in the future, you can add --profile <name> and it will be stored so you can run the indextool again with that profile name instead of specifying all arguments again.
+When you create a profile, only the profile will be created: the index command itself will not be executed, so you will have to load the profile to execute it.

 Examples: